My Father always read exciting books to me as a child. Seeing a child's eyes light up, from taking a journey through a book is rewarding.

 - One day The Little Blue Candle stood, peering through the crowd at all the shoppers hurrying by.
 And suddenly, it saw a little red headed girl holding her Mothers hand, and peeping at it through the shop's window.

 - "Oh look, look, she's looking at me," the Blue Candle said to the red candle, in excitement.
 "No, I believe she's looking at me, you've been here long enough to know, everyone buy's a red candle, and never a blue candle for Christmas," the red candle, chuckled.

 Susie's Beautiful Discovery

 - "Mommy, look at the blue candle, it's so beautiful."
-"I've never seen a more beautiful blue candle," Susie said, as her bright eyes danced, in awe of the candle.
+"I've never seen a more adorable, alluring, blue candle, it is so captivating, there is something angelic about it."
+Susie said, as her bright eyes danced, in awe of the candle.
 "Can we please, buy it."
 Susie pleaded, with her mother.

 - "Oh no honey, we don't need a blue candle, its Christmas, and we always buy red candles."
 Mrs. Hall said, pulling Susie away from the window, and entering the candle shop, to buy a red candle.